syl20bnr/fish_prompt-syl20bnr/README.md

 # syl20bnr theme

-Sylvain Benner personal, compact (hmmm...) yet complete (almost :-)) oh-my-fish theme.
+A most of the time compact oh-my-fish theme.

 **Table of Contents**  *generated with [DocToc](http://doctoc.herokuapp.com/)*